 How to configure nginx to run Kohana on Ubuntu

 As a web developer I’ve been using Apache for a long long time.
 Recently though, I’ve started to move away from Apache in favor of nginx (pronounced “engine-X”).
-It’s not that I really need its strength, it’s just that I wanted to learn something new to break my box.
+It’s not that I really need its power, it’s just that I wanted to learn something new to break my box.

 It’s fairly simple to set up and get nginx running with FastCGI and MySQL on Ubuntu – a very well-written tutorial can be read on HowtoForge, which should take you less than 15 minutes for everything.
 In this article therefore I will only write about how to configure nginx to actually run a Kohana-powered site, with virtual host and rewriting and such.
 If you’re not familiar with Kohana, take a look at my article here.